finiteloop/compiler/README.md

      - `compiler run` - Execute a program using just-in-time compilation
      - `compiler build` - Generates a binary (optionally cross-compiling for different architectures)
      - `compiler check` - Checks a program for semantic correctness
      - `compiler parse` - Checks a program for syntactic correctness
+     - `compiler ir` - Emits the LLVM IR code for a program

 ## Starting Point